MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/os/mac-cli.md

 $ softwareupdate --all --install --force
 ```

-If that doesn't show you any updates, run:
+If that doesn't show you any updates, run this to install CommandLineTools.

 ```sh
 $ sudo rm -rf /Library/Developer/CommandLineTools
 $ sudo xcode-select --install
 ```

-Alternatively, manually download from [here](https://developer.apple.com/download/more/).
+I found the last bit didn't do anything, but running the `softwareupdate...` command after that worked.